 Maksim Kabakou - Fotolia

-The nature of fileless malware means it often cannot be rebuffed by simple antivirus protection and is incredibly difficult to detect once it is in the system.
+The nature fileless malware means it often cannot be rebuffed by simple antivirus protection and is incredibly difficult to detect once it is in the system.

-This makes it critical to get in front of the problem and prevent it happening in the first place.
-This requires installing multiple layers of security as well as ensuring system resilience so that all bases are covered.
+This makes it critical to get in front of the problem and prevent it happening in the place.
+This requires installing multiple layers security as well as ensuring system resilience so that all bases are covered.

 Security automation tools such as Cyberarc, DarkTrace or SAP’s Enterprise Threat Detection can identify potential attacks based on anomalies or behaviour deemed suspicious.